-- JLG Industries (USA) performs computer simulation/modelling of product and internal design calculations. - European CE design reviews are completed and independently verified for this model machine. - Independent design review by an independent engineer to local design requirements is completed in Australia. - Cycle testing of components to ensure fatigue life is adequate is completed. - Extensive field testing of prototype units to ensure faults and hazards are identified before manufacture is completed. - JLG conduct an intensive Product Development Process to fully specify, design, risk assessment and safety test and field prove the design.
-This process is outlined in our proprietary IPD process which can be viewed on request. - JLG Industries (Australia) offer training and maintenance courses to any interested companies and all machines come with a world class Operation, Safety, Service and Maintenance manual. - JLG Industries (Australia) support industry safety for operations and maintenance (being an EWPA member and an AS1418 & AS2550 Standards Association of Australia committee member).
+- JLG Industries (USA) performs computer simulation/modelling of product and internal design calculations. - European CE design reviews are completed and independently verified for this model machine. - Independent design review by an independent engineer to local design requirements is completed in Australia. - Cycle testing of components to ensure fatigue life is adequate. - Extensive field testing of prototype units to ensure faults and hazards are identified before manufacture is completed. - JLG conduct an intensive Product Development Process to fully specify, design, risk assessment and safety test and field prove the design.
+This process is outlined in our proprietary IPD process which can be viewed on request. - JLG Industries (Australia) offer training and maintenance courses to any interested companies.
+World class Operation, Safety, Illustrated Parts, Service and Maintenance manuals are available from JLG Industries (Australia) for each model. - JLG Industries (Australia) support industry safety for operations and maintenance (being an EWPA member and an AS1418 & AS2550 Standards Association of Australia committee member).